svdoever/ai-writer/docs/docs/prerequisites.md

 ## Supported environments

-AI Writer is written in JavaScript (Node.js) and can be used on any platform that supports Node.js.
+AI Writer is written in JavaScript and runs on Node.js.
+This means that AI Writer can be used on any platform that supports Node.js.
 It has been tested on Windows, Linux, and macOS.

 ## Prerequisite: Node.js